 Discover the type of damage a cyberattacker can do to any business and some of the top ways you can prevent them.

 The impact of a successful cyberattack on your company can be devastating.
 Not only might it stop you from doing business for an extended period of time, but it may leave you open to costly legal action.
-And, if your customers feel that their data isn’t safe, this could severely impact your sales revenues.
+If your customers feel that their data isn’t safe, this could severely impact your sales revenues.

-Below, we define what a cyberattack is and the five most likely ways hackers can break into your system.
-We share the five most damaging effects of cybercrime on companies and then set out five ways you can protect your business.
+That may sound dramatic, but the figures show the need for concern.
+According to a 2024 survey of chief information security officers by Statista, 87 percent of organizations are at risk of a cyberattack in the next year.
+This is a significant jump from the 73 percent who were worried about an attack the year before.
+Below, we define what a cyberattack is and the seven most likely ways hackers can break into your system.
+We share the five most damaging effects of cybercrime on companies and then set out six ways you can protect your business.

 Any company or individual employee is vulnerable to a cyberattack at any given moment through a mobile device, a laptop computer or a desktop machine.
 It could come through an email, or it could be a concerted effort targeting corporate servers.
 But there are also some effective ways you can protect yourself and your business.